UmerHA/UmerHA.github.io/_ai/2024-06-12-triton_index.md

     - (i) work of the community can be more targeted, and
     - (ii) eager people new to our community have projects to demonstrate their skill.

-Feel free to use, share and contribute!
+Feel free to use, share, and contribute!

 And of course, let me know if we can make it better for you.